Childe Cycle: Splinter cultures

-By the late 21st century, human culture begins to fragment into different aspects.
+By the late 21st century, human culture began to fragment into different aspects.
 Following the events of Necromancer, humanity has colonized some 14 Younger Worlds.
 The inhabitants of these worlds have evolved culturally, and to some extent, genetically, into several specialized Splinter Cultures.
 This was done by the racial collective unconscious itself as an experiment to see what aspects of humanity are the most important.
 The inhabitants of Earth (now called Old Earth, since New Earth is one of the Younger Worlds) remain "full spectrum humans" as a control.

 The interstellar economy is based on the exchange of specialists, which puts Old Earth, the jack of all trades, at something of a disadvantage.

 Of all the Splinter Cultures, three are the most successful: